Nlytn/apt-tracking-research/Salt Typhoon (WIP).md

 ## 🧠 Overview

-Brief description of the group.
-Who are they?
-What are they known for?
-Any affiliations (nation-state, financial motives, hacktivism)?

 Salt Typhoon is a People's Republic of China (PRC) state-backed actor that has been active since at least 2019 and responsible for numerous compromises of network infrastructure at major U.S. telecommunication and internet service providers (ISP). - Mitre

 ---